AHarry7/Student_Record_System_CP/README.txt

 INTRODUCTION

 A student record system with a GPA calculator providing various functions.
+This is Computer fundamental programming project so no classes are used.

 PURPOSE OF THE SYSTEM